simple-login/documentation/docs/custom-domain/registrars/gandi/gandi.md

 ## **Add your domain to SimpleLogin**

-You have a domain name bought on [Gandi](https://gandi.net) and you want to use it on SimpleLogin?
 This documentation will show you how to add your Gandi domain in SimpleLogin.

 Head to the SimpleLogin [domain page](https://app.simplelogin.io/dashboard/custom_domain) and add your domain: